 Clothing for Day Hike

-- Lightweight layers consist of wool/synthetic underwear, T-shirt, fleece then hard-shell (tops & bottoms); Down Jacket underneath hard-shell on occasional cold hikes.
-If wearing T-shirt next to skin, wear polyester/wool instead of cotton.
+- Lightweight layers consist of wool/synthetic underwear, T-shirt, fleece then waterproof hard-shell (tops & bottoms); Down Jacket underneath hard-shell on occasional cold hikes.
+Wear cotton next to skin in summer is preferred but in cold weather wear polyester/wool instead.

-- Lightweight waterproof boots, wool socks (not cotton) and gaiters (if needed)
+- Lightweight waterproof boots with ankle support, wool socks (not cotton) and gaiters (if needed)

 - Appropriate gloves for the occasion – climbing, fleece or winter